xinhongM/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my BANANA
 ---

+# The spirit of BANANA
+# Education

+# Hongkong Jiao Tong University